Skip to content

 Desert Survivors

-A photograph of the West Texas desert shows three living things in the frame at once: a giant saguaro cactus standing tall with thick, ribbed sides, a roadrunner sprinting between bushes with its long legs, and a horned lizard half-buried in the sand.
+A photograph of the West Texas desert shows three living things in the frame at once: a tall ocotillo with thorny stems reaching up like fingers, a roadrunner sprinting between bushes with its long legs, and a horned lizard half-buried in the sand.
 All three are surviving in the same hot, dry, sandy environment.
-The cactus stores water in its thick stem.
+The ocotillo drops its leaves during drought to conserve water and grows them back after rain.
 The roadrunner can run fast to chase prey or escape predators.
 The lizard's flat shape and earth-colored skin let it disappear into the sand.
 Three completely different bodies.
 Same environment.
 Same goal: survive.

 💬 Discussion Prompt